 My favorite saying is "I think I've got a book on that."

 I enjoy my work and work for nice people, although offers of vast wealth and stock options are cheerfully entertained.

-It's a really great book, but if you'd asked me a couple of years ago, I would have said that it was a complete financial disaster.
+It's a really great book, but a classic example of “pioneering doesn't pay.”
+It was a complete financial disaster.
 Didn't even cover our expenses.
-Lately, though, it's slowly started selling better and better and better.
-My theory as to why this might be so starts with an Edmund Burke quote: "The march of the human mind is a slow one."
-When it comes to science and medicine, you bet.
-Our treatment system demonstrably works much better than what people have been doing for the last 50 years, but the only people who considered this a user benefit at first were nurses.
-I think what's finally starting to happen after all these years is that even physicians have started to sit up and take notice.
+Our treatment system demonstrably works much better than what people have been doing for the last 50 years, but the only people who considered this a user benefit at were nurses.
 Maybe in a few more years we will have made back our expenses...

 I grew up in Rochester, NY, although I'm pretty much the sort of American who gets on a plane the day after graduating from high school and never comes back.
 My theory is that this country consists of people who know they're never going to leave their home town and people who know that they will be gone before the ink is dry on their high school diploma.
 That was me.

 Rochester was, in some ways, an interesting place to grow up in the 60s and 70s.
 Back then, it was, for most of its inhabitants, an island of middle-class stability.
 Kodak never laid anyone off, Xerox was hiring like crazy, and it seemed like it would always be that way.
 Even though it had one of the first urban riots of the 60s, the poor were mostly invisible.
 Unless you were poor, of course.